 Though much research supports meditation’s effectiveness, it’s still understandable to be skeptical.
 So, how and why does meditation work?
 Anxiety has a tendency to cause your mind to go into overdrive, having you imagine everything that could possibly go wrong.
 This constant nervousness can even bring on insomnia.
 Meditation helps you rein in your imagination and your mind.
 It forces you to focus on the moment.
 Over time, it will teach you to recognize a worrying thought as it happens and keep it in check before it gets worse.3

-Here is one method you could use anytime, anywhere even on a busy day.4
+Here is one method you

 - Begin by finding a word or prayer you repeat while meditating.
 This is your mantra.
 It could be something as simple as the word “Peace.”